 Most of the rules regarding ABLE accounts come from federal law.
 Federal rules about the money put in and taken out of an ABLE account include the following:

 While most of the rules regarding ABLE accounts are laid out in federal law, ABLE accounts are only available in states that have passed laws and regulations to make them available.
-More than half of the states have ABLE programs up and running.
-ABLE account enrollment is open in California, New York, Florida, Illinois, Pennsylvania, Texas, and about 35 other states.
+Almost all states have ABLE programs up and running.
 Each state sets its own annual fees and investment options.

 For information on your state's ABLE program, as well as a link to your state's ABLE program so that you can open an account, see Nolo's section on state ABLE account programs.